karanja-simon/blog/nodejs-cpu-bound-tasks.md

 http://localhost:4002/fib/45
 ```
 Opening another tab on Postman and making another `GET` request on the `/hello` endpoint, we immediately get a `Hello!` response.
 This means our first request is handled by a different thread, meaning for every request, a new thread is spun to handle it.
 This is so called one-thread-per client system, where each client is assigned its own thread.
 This is the implementation in many servers like Apache.
-Since we don't have the liberty of running our js code here, let's see what we can do on Nodejs platform to improve our situation.
+Since we don't have the liberty of running our js code here, let's see what we can do on Node.js platform to improve our situation.

-### What can we do to improve this on Nodejs?
+### What can we do to improve this on Node.js?

 #### Offloading: The Worker Pool
-We know Nodejs excels in I/O-bound tasks, but suffers on CPU-bound operations.
+We know Node.js excels in I/O-bound tasks, but suffers on CPU-bound operations.
 One approach to overcome this, is by offloading task to Worker Pool, the second kind of threading the Nodejs environment offers.

 We will look at two approaches; a [Cluster](https://nodejs.org/api/cluster.html) from the `cluster` module and a [Child Process](https://nodejs.org/api/child_process.html) from `child_process` module.